Modernising HR Policies

 Conflict and issues are common and can even be healthy.
 If disagreements are handled respectfully, equitably and productively, they can lead to learning, growth and being best versions of ourselves.
 The PDF promises to be fair, kind and honest when resolving disputes or conflicts.
-It handles matters in a way that demonstrates our concern, makes it happen, and enables us all to perform at our highest level.
-The Positive Dialogue Framework is what we call it.

 If everyone involved is willing to listen, learn and find a solution, there are very few issues that can’t be resolved by a decent conversation.
 We will therefore constantly strive to accomplish that because it is far more favourable than following a formal procedure.
 For each difficulty or issue (including attendance, performance, well-being, deterioration of standards, feelings of being unfairly treated etc.), we recommend the use of the Positive Dialogue Framework.

 - Greater early dialogue remedies – Early Dialogue Conversations, Coaching, Facilitation and Mediation.

 - Reduce the need to follow the formal process route when conflict arises.

 - Replace grievance, bullying and harassment policies (plus many other policies) with one modern policy.